peakphp/docs/docs/overview.md

 ### How it works ?

-The application is essentially a stack of resources acting as request middleware and handler.
+The application is essentially a stack of resources acting as request middlewares and handlers.
 When a *PSR-7* request is send to the `Application`, the main stack is resolved and executed.

 There is two outcomes possible when the main stack is resolved: